 DoD Systems Engineering Research Center

 Stevens Institute of Technology was awarded a 5-year contract in 2008 under the authority of 10 USC 2304(c)(3)(B) by the National Security Agency (NSA), in conjunction with the Deputy Under Secretary of Defense for Acquisition and Technology (DUSD(A&T)), to establish the DoD Systems Engineering Research Center (SERC) at its Hoboken, New Jersey, campus.
 This DoD University Affiliated Research Center (UARC) focuses on systems engineering research.
 The SERC was established to advance the practice of systems engineering within DoD by conducting innovative research into new SE methods, processes, and tools (MPTs) to address recurring problems in the acquisition of systems and services.

 The SERC is responsible for systems engineering research that supports the development, integration, testing, and sustainability of complex defense systems, enterprises, and services.
 The SERC serves as the systems engineering research engine for the DoD and Intelligence Community (IC).
 Along with Stevens and the University of Southern California (USC) as its principal collaborator, researchers from 23 universities and research centers throughout the United States support the SERC mission.

 Dr. Dinesh Verma, Dean and Professor, Stevens School of Systems and Enterprises, serves as SERC Executive Director.
-Dr. Art Pyster, Distinguished Research Professor, serves as SERC Chief Operating Officer, and Dr. Barry Boehm, TRW Professor of Software Engineering and Director Emeritus of the University of Southern California Center for Systems and Software Engineering at USC, serves as SERC Chief Scientist.
+Dr. Art Pyster, Distinguished Research Professor, serves as SERC Chief Operating Officer, and Dr. Barry Boehm, TRW Professor of Software Engineering and Director Emeritus of the University of Southern California Center for Systems and Software Engineering, serves as SERC Chief Scientist.

 The mission of the Systems Engineering Research Center is to enhance and enable the DoD's capability in systems engineering for the successful development, integration, testing, and sustainability of complex defense systems, services, and enterprises.